 - Get advice from a parent, teacher, or another adult.
 It’s helpful to get tips about communicating with someone with ASD from a person who has experience.

-There may be a way to volunteer and become involved with helping teens with Autism Spectrum Disorders (ASD) in your school or in your community.
+- Volunteer.
+There may be a way to become involved with helping teens with Autism Spectrum Disorders (ASD) in your school or in your community.
 If you’re interested, see if there’s a program for students with special needs/disabilities in your school, and ask if you can help.
 There may also be volunteer opportunities in your community, and help is almost always needed.
 These types of programs usually match teens with a special needs student.

 How can I learn more about ASD?